garbados/nerdpanel/readme.md

 npm test
 ```

+For developing, you can use `npm run watch` to watch changes to the `lib/` and `static/` folders.

 ## Contributing

 Every little bit helps!
 If you find a bug, please file an issue.
 If you fix a bug, please file a pull request.
+Thank you!

 ## Addendum